ACADEMY OF SCHOLARS: Advisor-Margaret Piela

 RUSH is a student-led, Christian club that empowers students to put their faith into action to change their school.
 Students meet weekly to have fun together, grow in their faith, and take part in numerous school/community services.
 We want to make a difference in the world, our community, and our school, so if that’s you, come and join us!
 (Though RUSH is a Christian club, it is open to students and faculty of all beliefs, backgrounds, and lifestyles, so come any week to try it out!
 No dues are required; we simply ask for commitment, respect, and a willingness to grow.)

-SAVE is an organization to promote student peace and unity, as well as to bring to light an awareness of violence in our community as we seek ways to put an end to this violence.
+SAVE is a national organization that strives to decrease the potential for crime and violence in schools by involving students in meaningful school safety efforts.
+SAVE promotes safety, unity, and inclusion among all students.
+We try to bring to light an awareness of violence in our community as we seek ways to put an end to this violence.

 SCIENCE NATIONAL HONOR SOCIETY: Advisor-Barry Duff

-This is a nationally affiliated organization.
-Students are in the 11th and 12th grade and have an interest in science and pursuing a possible science major.
-They are invited to join and must have a B+ average in science courses.
-Meetings often feature a guest speaker who is employed in a position that requires knowledge of science.
-We have a school mini science fair.
-Students are strongly encouraged to pursue a question within the realm of science and use experimental design to gather data and form a conclusion based on individual research.
-Students may then enter the regional science fair at Pembroke.
-Students have also volunteered in environmental activities and in the medical field.
-Officers are elected at the end of the previous year.
+SNHS is a nationally affiliated organization.
+Students who are eligible to join are in the 10th, 11th, and 12th grade, have an interest in science, and are invested in pursuing a possible science major.
+Younger students may join, if they are enrolled in an AP Science class.
+Applicants must have a minimum of a B+ average in all science courses.
+Required monthly meetings will include Science related presentations by guest speakers, sponsors, and/or members.
+Students are strongly encouraged to pursue a research question within the realm of science and use experimental design to gather data and form a conclusion based on individual research, as well as take part in Science Olympiads or other science related school events.
+Students also may volunteer in environmental activities and/or in the medical field.
+Officers are elected by club members.

 SCIENCE OLYMPIAD: Advisor-Hannah Clayton